You’ve heard it many times before.

 They might have a vague idea what “epic” means, but that’s just the first step.
 The real challenge is devoting the time, effort, and resources needed to create that kind of art.

 You don’t become a New York Times bestseller by simply aiming for average.
 And creating viral content also requires you to be more ambitious and strategic with your output, too.

 If you’re struggling in creating viral content that’ll give your readers a wake-up call and nudge them into action, you’re not alone.
 Around 36% of B2B content marketers continually struggle to produce engaging content, and 21% content creators can’t produce enough great content to repeatedly meet the needs of their target audience.

 Create content that people can’t ignore.
 You’ll see a lot of influencers sharing your content with their audiences.

-In this in-depth article, you’ll learn what differentiates “epic” from the typical content you read on industry blogs.
+In this in-depth article, you’ll learn what differentiates “epic” from the typical great content you read on industry blogs.

-Do you want your next post to go viral?
+Do you want your next list post to go viral?
 Download this ultimate cheat sheet to write epic content that will go viral.

 What Is Epic Content?

 Epic content is content that makes people stop whatever they’re doing to read, share, and link to it.